kdgosik/DefensePresentation/DefensePresentation.Rproj.md

   - Step 3: (Solution Path).
 Iterating Step for n times, which leads to a total of n nested candidate models.
 We then collect those models by a solution path $\mathbb{S} = \{\mathcal{S}^{(k)}: 1 \le k \le n\}$

-Motivation
+FORWARD REGRESSION METHOD
 ========================================================
 type: incomplete

- FORWARD REGRESSION METHOD

- - Assumptions (properties) Standard technical conditions are needed
+Assumptions (properties) Standard technical conditions are needed to show screening consistency of forward regression

  - (C1) Normality assumption.
 Assume that both X and $\epsilon$ follow normal distributions.
  - (C2) Covariance matrix: $\lambda_{min}(\mathbf{A}) and \lambda_{max}(\mathbf{A})$ represent, respectively the smallest and largest eigenvalues of an arbitrary positive definite matrix $\Sigma$.
 We assume that there exist two positive constants $0 \lt \tau_{min} \lt \tau_{max} \lt \infty$, such that $2\tau_{min} \lt \lambda_{min}(\Sigma) \lt \lambda_{max}(\Sigma) \lt \frac{1}{2}\tau_{max}$/